Quickstart: Create your first C# function in Azure using Visual Studio

 To run your function, press F5 in Visual Studio.
 You might need to enable a firewall exception so that the tools can handle HTTP requests.
 Authorization levels are never enforced when you run a function locally.

 Copy the URL of your function from the Azure Functions runtime output.

 Paste the URL for the HTTP request into your browser's address bar.
 Append the query string

-&name=<yourname>to this URL and execute the request.
-The following shows the response in the browser to the local GET request returned by the function:
+?name=<YOUR_NAME>to this URL and run the request.
+The following image shows the response in the browser to the local GET request returned by the function:

 Publish the project to Azure

 Before you can publish your project, you must have a function app in your Azure subscription.
 Visual Studio publishing creates a function app for you the first time you publish your project.